Key TakeAways

 Home Office compliance audits, also known as UKVI compliance visits, are inspections to ensure sponsors meet their duties under the Immigration Rules.
 These duties include accurate record-keeping, timely reporting via the Sponsor Management System (SMS), and preventing illegal working.
 Audits can be pre-licence (before granting a Sponsor Licence) or post-licence (to monitor ongoing compliance).
 Non-compliance can result in licence downgrade, suspension, revocation, or civil penalties up to £20,000 per illegal worker

-Triggers for Visits
+Triggers for Compliance Visits

-Types of Visits
+Types of Home Office Visits

 In 2025, digital compliance inspections have been introduced, focusing on remote and hybrid work arrangements.

-Key Areas of Focus in 2025
+Key Areas to Focus on Immigration Compliance Audit in 2026

 To prepare for visits: